 mbs-SessionAreaList

 Indicates the list of intended service areas associated with an MBS broadcast session in an NTN cell.
+If absent, UE considers the associated service can be received within the entire cell area.

 [Comments]:

 [Rapp] Both RILs are addressing the same issue and can be handled together in the contribution.